Grand Tetons

 artist painting

-The NPS said; “Each summer, Grand Teton National Park hosts American Indian Artists at the Colter Bay Visitor Center to share their traditional and contemporary art with park visitors.
-Participating artists demonstrate and share the cultural traditions of their tribes through art forms such as painting, weaving, pottery, beadwork, and musical instruments.
+“Each summer, Grand Teton National Park hosts Indigenous artists at the Colter Bay Visitor Center to share their traditional and contemporary art with park visitors.”
+“Visitors are invited to learn about Indigenous cultures through demonstrations where participating artists share the cultural traditions of their tribes through painting, weaving, pottery, beadwork, musical instruments, and more.
+Artists will offer their finished items for purchase.
+The Indigenous Arts and Cultural Demonstration Program is available when the Colter Bay Visitor Center is open.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –